dunxd/HomeAssistantAddons/COPS/README.md

 # Known issues

 - Search does not work on Kindle in bootstrap template. default, bootstrap2 and bootstrap5 have been fixed so it works. default template works best with Kindle eInk experimental browser.
+- epubjs browser based epub reader has some great features but doesn't work great on small screens such as smart phones.
+Currently monocle is the default reader, but you can switch to epubjs in the config to check it out.

 # Acknowledgements